 What it is: A group of University of Oxford researchers recently arrived at an estimation of at least 36 intelligent alien civilizations in our Milky Way galaxy, according to their “cosmic evolution”-based calculation.
 Our galaxy contains 100-400 billion stars, each with approximately one orbiting planet.
 The Oxford team’s model relies on a few core assumptions, namely that it takes about 5 billion years for intelligent life to develop but is probable, and technological civilizations will last at least 100 years.
 Both of these assumptions are extrapolated from our experience on Earth thus far.
 Other factors include star formation histories, the quantity of metal-rich stars (like the Sun), and the likelihood of Earth-like planets orbiting these stars in habitable ranges.

 Why it’s important: Though the error bar in this estimate remains wide, this model offers a new framework for answering the question we have pondered for centuries: who else is out there?
 The team postulates that the average distance to one of these 36 civilizations is about 17,000 light years.
 To detect or communicate with objects at this distance is currently impossible, but the technological advancements in this direction are rapidly improving, accelerated by the entry of private entities into the space exploration sector.
-Discovering intelligent life would be an uplifting signal for the longevity of our own species, so let us hope our signals will soon intersect.
+Discovering intelligent life would be an uplifting signal for the longevity plan of our own species, so let us hope our signals will soon intersect.

 What it is: Atomic Mechanics, a private company based in the UK, is developing a graphene-based electronic “skin” for sensors on robotic surgeons.
 The film is force-sensitive and can be attached to curved plastic.
 Furthermore, it has a large degree of flexibility, allowing for new design paradigms in electronic sensing.
 This versatility is largely afforded by graphene’s unique properties, which include high surface area, high electrical and thermal conductivity, and optical properties.
 A mere atom thick, graphene is remarkably 100 times stronger than steel, yet remains flexible and even stretchable.

 Why it’s important: Robotic surgery is fast gaining traction, now an industry with a compound annual growth rate of 10.9 percent.
 While dexterity continues to advance, telesurgery has also proved consistently safer, resulting in fewer bodily traumas and faster recovery speeds.
-And now, Atomic Mechanics' 'skin' promises to enhance robo-surgeons even further.
+And now, Atomic Mechanics' 'skin' promises to enhance use of robotics in healthcare further.
 As CEO Christian Berger explains, "this flexible force-sensor will benefit society by opening up a new way for humans to interface with robotics.
 For example, a surgeon may be able to directly translate his or her hand and finger movement into a robotic surgery tool, by wearing a glove that contains the sensor film.
 This would allow the robotic surgery tool to have the dexterity of a surgeon with years of experience and the extreme-precision of a robotic arm with finely tuned motors."

 What it is: Autonomous vehicle manufacturer Nuro has partnered with CVS Pharmacy to deliver prescription drugs within three zip codes in Houston, Texas.
 Originally designed for last-mile delivery of local goods (whether groceries or consumer products), Nuro has now introduced its vehicles to the company's third targeted industry: pharma.
 As part of Nuro's pilot program, customers can place orders for both prescription and non-prescription medicines via the CVS website or the CVS app.
 Once customers select the autonomous delivery option, one of Nuro’s outfitted, autonomous Prius vehicles heeds the call, delivering consumer purchases in under three hours.
 Eventually, Nuro plans to transition to its purpose-built driverless R2.